awesomemotive/wp-simple-pay-lite/readme.txt

 == Changelog ==

+= 2.0.2 - September 6, 2017 =

+* Fix: Check if Pro is activated before running.

 = 2.0.1 - September 5, 2017 =

 * Fix: Change plugin main file name so it doesn't deactivate on upgrade.